 How do I request a transcript of my Court hearing?

-Requests for transcripts or CD recordings of hearings are submitted in writing to the Transcript Coordinator in the Administration Office of the Court (513-887-3352).
+Requests for transcripts of hearings are submitted in writing to the Transcript Coordinator in the Administration Office of the Court at firstname.lastname@example.org.
+CD recordings of hearings may be requested using the same form by submitting the request to the Case Management office at email@example.com.
 The Court approved Transcript Request form may be found on this website.
 It contains all required information for transcripts to be prepared.
 No transcript will be prepared without the submission of a completed Transcript Request form.

 There are two methods by which the Court will process transcript requests.
 A request may be assigned to an in-house Court staff member or to a dedicated outside service agency.
 The Court will determine which method will be selected based upon current transcript workload.